-$$f{FOC} = 1 - f{bio} \tag{3}$$
+$$f{\text{FOC}} = 1 - f{\text{bio}}.\tag{3}$$

-2.5.
-Statistical analysis
+2.5 Statistical analysis

-Assessing patterns of respiration and $\Delta^{14}C$
+2.5.1 Assessing patterns of respiration and Δ^{14} C

-To examine differences in mean SPR in relation to the three main factors topographic position -soil depth and geochemical region- we conducted three-way analysis of variance (ANOVA).
+To examine differences in mean SPR in relation to the three main factors - topographic position, soil depth and geochemical region - we conducted three-way analysis of variance (ANOVA).
 Before ANOVA, we conducted residual analysis to test for the assumptions of ANOVA, Shapiro-Wilk's test of normality distribution and Levene's test for homogeneity of variances (Shapiro and Wilk, 1965).
-In most cases, the homogeneity and normality tests did not meet the requirement due to the natural variability of the samples and the factorial sampling design.
-Hence, we used square root and log transformation to approximately conform to normality and conducted the ANOVA tests on the transformed dataset.
-To compare the means of multiple groups, post-hoc pairwise comparison was applied using Bonferroni correction (Day and Quinn, 1989) or Tamhane T2 in the case of unequal variances (Tamhane, 1979).
+In most cases, the homogeneity and normality tests did not meet the requirement due to the natural variability in the samples and the factorial sampling design.
+Hence, we used square root and log transformation to approximately conform to normality and conducted the ANOVA tests on the transformed data set.
+To compare the means of multiple groups, post hoc pairwise comparison was applied using Bonferroni correction (Day and Quinn, 1989) or Tamhane T2 in the case of unequal variances (Tamhane, 1979).

-Predicting SPR and $\Delta^{14}C$
+2.5.2 Predicting SPR and Δ^{14} C